summerela/intro_programming_python/Module9/Lab1.md

 ## Instructions:

-0. Let's walk through `lab1.py` together and play with the classes to talk about the following things Summer was talking about in her lecture
+0. Let's walk through `lab1.py` together and play with these two classes.
+We'll highlight some of things below that Summer was talking about in her lecture:

 0. How to instantiate a class